The Academy in the Public Square

 Complex Insights into Identity

-USC Dornsife’s Viet Thanh Nguyen, the Pulitzer-winning author of The Sympathizer, contributes frequently to the public discourse about race and American identity — including pieces for The Atlantic, Time, The New York Times, and more.
-With his bestselling novel recently adapted into an HBO series, whole new audiences are engaging with his distinct perspective.
+USC Dornsife’s Viet Thanh Nguyen, the Pulitzer-winning author of The Sympathizer, contributes frequently to the public discourse about American culture — including pieces for The Atlantic, Time, The New York Times, and more.
+With his bestselling novel recently adapted into an HBO series, whole new audiences are engaging with his distinct voice.

 In any given year, Natalia Molina can be seen in dozens of national media outlets making her expertise accessible to a wide audience.
-The Distinguished Professor of American Studies and Ethnicity and Dean’s Professor of American Study and Ethnicity’s expertise could not be more vital to this moment in American life: her research centers on race and citizenship.
+The Distinguished Professor of American Studies and Ethnicity and Dean’s Professor of American Study and Ethnicity’s expertise explores current issues affecting communities representing many different backgrounds.

 Molina’s work has earned her a MacArthur “genius” grant in 2020.
 The Los Angeles Times called her recent book, A Place at the Nayarit: How a Mexican Restaurant Nourished a Community — which chronicles how immigrant workers shaped the neighborhood of Echo Park — an “essential Los Angeles book.”
 She was also part of the L.A.
 Civic Memory Working Group, a group convened by the mayor of Los Angeles’s mayor to make recommendations on how to preserve the city’s history.